kumar303/translator/README.md

 ## Deploy to Github Pages

-To deploy the code to Github Pages run this:
+To deploy the code to [Github Pages](http://pages.github.com/) run this:

     volo build && volo ghdeploy

+This copies all `www` files and all `gaia/shared` files into `www-built` which is then set as your Github Pages root directory.